canton7/RestEase/README.md

 If you want to have a header which only applies to a particular method, and whose value never changes, then use a constant method header.
 Like constant interface headers, these are defined in their entirety using an attribute.
-However, instead of applying the attribute to the interface, you apply it to the header.
+However, instead of applying the attribute to the interface, you apply it to the method.

 ```csharp
 public interface IGitHubApi